rishikavikondala/network-math/README.md

 - TypeError thrown if cidr is not an integer
 - TypeError thrown if inBinary is not a boolean

-### `numSubnetsAndHostsInMask(mask)`
+### `getNetworkClass(ip)`
-Returns a Map with:
-- number of subnets that can be made if the specified mask is applied.
-- number of hosts that can exist within each subnet if the specified mask is applied.
+Returns the class of the network that a provided ipv4 address is in. <br>
 Parameters:
-- mask - a string representation of a subnet mask
+- ip -> an ip address (ipv4)

 Exceptions:
-- Error thrown if the mask does not contain the following format: num.num.num.num
+- Error thrown if the ip address does not contain the following format: num.num.num.num
     - where num is an integer between 0 and 255, inclusive
+- Error thrown if the ip address does not contain four octets
 - TypeError thrown if mask is not a string
+*/